stevedepp/fp-cloud-formation-clt/README.md

-# Serverless AI Data Engineering Pipeline
+# serverless ai data engineering pipeline
 building serverless pipeline from dynamo db to lambda to sqs to lambda to aws comprehend to s3

 #